Getting Started

 Assumption

-To ensure that Secure HPC can protect your sensitive data, we start by trusting two key systems:
+To ensure that Secure HPC can protect your sensitive data, we start by trusting two main systems:

 - The HPC System’s Image Server: We assume that the image server, which is part of the HPC system, is secure.
 It is located in a highly secure area of the HPC system, protected by multiple layers of security, and is only accessible by a few essential services and administrators.
 This secure location helps us trust that the image server is safe from unauthorized access.